Falcon City of Wonders

-Falcon City of Wonders (FCW) is a Dubai-based real-estate project that was founded in 2005.
-The project will include international-themed villas, spacious apartments, shopping malls, hotels, business offices, fine-dining restaurants, health clubs, spas, nurseries, schools and parks.
-When viewed from above, the development will resemble a falcon, with the Falcon Mall forming the head of the falcon.
+Falcon City of Wonders (FCW) is a Dubai-based real-estate project was founded in 2005.
+The project include international-themed villas, spacious apartments, shopping malls, hotels, business offices, fine-dining restaurants, health clubs, spas, nurseries, schools and parks.
+When viewed from above, the development resembles a falcon, the national bird of the UAE, with the Falcon Mall forming the head of the falcon.
 As of 2022, the project has only completed the Left Wing of the city, with major portions still on hold.
 It is located in Wadi Al Safa 2, a short distance from the Global Village and the Arabian Ranches.

 Project history

 Falcon City of Wonders L.L.C. was founded in 2005.
-After having a long delayed period in which 0% of the development was done, the project was re-initiated in February 2016 after US$2 billion funding for new developments.
+After having a long delayed period in which 0% development was done, the project resumed in February 2016 after the funding of USD 2 Billion for new developments.

-The company having over 30 years of experience in the real-state sector covers an area of over 41 million square feet, featuring residential, commercial, leisure and mixed-use developments, to cater to the needs of residents, tourists, investors, and visitors.
-The project includes different luxurious international-themed villas, spacious apartments, shopping malls, hotels, premium business offices, fine-dining restaurants, health clubs, spas, nurseries, schools, and parks.
+The organization with over 30 years of experience in the real-state sector covers an area of over 41 million square feet, featuring residential, commercial, leisure and mixed-use developments, to cater to the needs of residents, tourists, investors, and visitors.

-This mega project is inspired by Sheikh Mohammed bin Rashid Al Maktoum's strategic vision to develop Dubai as a global tourist destination and as the region's main business, trading, retail and tourism hub.
-Falcon City of Wonders, which is shaped like a falcon symbolizes the UAE's heritage.
+This mega project is inspired by Sheikh Mohammed bin Rashid Al Maktoum's strategic vision to develop Dubai as a "Global Tourist Destination" and as the region's main business, trading, retail and tourism hub.
+Falcon City of Wonders symbolizes the UAE's heritage.
 The original design of the master plan and smart city concept descended from the US-German architect Esat Farman.

 In 2015, the project was showcased at the Expo 2020 and at Bombay Exhibition Centre.
 In September 2016, it was exhibited at Cityscape Global where project's stand was visited by Mohammed bin Rashid Al Maktoum and Humaid bin Rashid Al Nuaimi III (Ajman).
 It was certified by International Organization for Standardization under ISO 9001.